 Nominations of Director Candidates and Proposals Not Intended for Inclusion in Proxy Materials.
 If you intend to nominate an individual for election to the Board of Directors at the 2026 Annual Meeting of Stockholders but do not intend for such proposal to be included in the proxy statement for such meeting, our Bylaws require that, among other things, stockholders give written notice of the nomination or proposal to our Corporate Secretary at our principal executive offices not less than 120 days nor more than 150 days prior to the first anniversary of the 2025 Annual Meeting of Stockholders.
-Notwithstanding the foregoing, in the event that we change the date of the 2026 Annual Meeting of Stockholders to a date that is more than 30 days before or more than 60 days after the anniversary of the meeting, written notice by a stockholder must be given no earlier than the close of business 120 days prior to the date of the 2026 Annual Meeting of Stockholders, or the tenth day following the day on which public announcement of the 2026 Annual Meeting of Stockholders is made.
-Stockholder proposals not intended to be included in the proxy statement or nominations for director candidates that do not meet the notice requirements set forth above and further described in Section 1.13 and Section 2.04.3 of our Bylaws will not be acted upon at the 2026 Annual Meeting of Stockholders.
+Notwithstanding the foregoing, in the event that we change the date of the 2026 Annual Meeting of Stockholders to a date that is more than 30 days before or more than 60 days after the anniversary of the meeting, written notice by a stockholder must be given no earlier than the close of business 120 days prior to the date of the 2026 Annual Meeting of Stockholders and no later than the close of business on the later of the 90th day prior to the scheduled date of the 2026 Annual Meeting of Stockholders, or the tenth day following the day on which public announcement of the 2026 Annual Meeting of Stockholder proposals not intended to be included in the proxy statement or nominations for director candidates that do not meet the notice requirements set forth above and further described in Section 1.13 and Section 2.04.3 of our Bylaws will not be acted upon at the 2026 Annual Meeting of Stockholders.